specifics/pdsg-tutorial/README.md

 Or as [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) simply says: __Readability counts.__

 #### <a name="pbpython"></a>[Practical Business Python](http://pbpython.com/)
 PB Python is a monthly-ish blog by Chris Moffitt ([@chris1610](https://github.com/chris1610/pbpython)) where he talks about how to apply Python in an everyday business setting.
 This is the best resource I've found for contextualizing how Python can be used as a powerful tool for enhancing or eliminating tasks that are normally done using Excel or Word.
-It's also a great place to get started with `pandas` (Python Data Analysis Library) for the first time, which should be of interest for Test/Instrumentation Engineers and Flight Test Analysts.
+It's also a great place to get started with some small `pandas` projects to understand how to use it for everyday data analysis.

 Head into the [PB Python Archive](http://pbpython.com/archives.html) and start with the article from 5 October 2014, ["Using Sets for Data Analysis"](http://pbpython.com/data-analysis-with-sets.html).
 As you move forward, go through the articles in chronological order.
 Chris does a fantastic job of building upon each one until you have a formidable set of tools to tackle a variety of problems!

-**Note:** For planning purposes, each PBpy exercise can take 1-2 hours to get through, depending on the topic and your skill level.
+**Note:** For planning purposes, each article can take 1-2 hours to get through, depending on the topic and your skill level.

 #### <a name="regex101"></a>[Regular Expressions 101](https://regex101.com/) by Firas Dib
 Regular expressions are a powerful tool, but can be hard to dive into while learning Python.
-This regex tester and repository is a great resource that can get the regex you need into your Python applications, while also explaining how the specific regex works.
+This regex tester and repository is a great resource that can get the regex you need into your Python applications, while also explaining how a specific regex works.

 #### <a name="learning-python"></a>"Learning Python, 5th Ed." by Mark Lutz
 This text is perhaps the most comprehensive resource for beginner Python users, and covers some topics that aren't in any of the [Learning Python for the First Time](#learning-python) resources, such as interfacing Python with C/C++.
 This is of particular interest for engineers that work with embedded systems that require C/C++, or anyone that desires the computational power of C/C++ while keeping the ease of development in Python.

-Since this book is an absolute behemoth of over 1,600 pages, I recommend it mainly as a companion reference for looking up concepts & examples that aren't explained thoroughly by any of the free resources.
+Since this book is a behemoth of over 1,600 pages, I recommend it mainly as a companion reference for looking up concepts & examples that aren't explained thoroughly by any of the other resources.
 For even more exercises, Mark Lutz made his [live course materials](http://learning-python.com/training) available for free.

 #### <a name="python-in-a-nutshell"></a>"Python in a Nutshell" by Martelli-Ravenscroft-Holden